Lord Grizzly

 Lord Grizzly is a 1954 biographical novel by Frederick Manfred.
 It was part of his Buckskin Man Tales series of five novels.
-The novel is the first one published under Frederick Manfred with his prior seven novels published under the name Feike Feikema.
+It was Manfred's first novel published under his new pen name, with his prior seven novels published under the name Feike Feikema.
 A screenplay was written by the husband of the author's daughter Freya, but no film was ever produced.
 The novel was a bestseller and it was a finalist for the National Book Award in 1955.

 Plot

 It describes the survival ordeal of a real mountain man, Hugh Glass, who was attacked by a bear and abandoned in the wilderness by his companions (a young Jim Bridger and John S. Fitzpatrick), on the assumption he could not possibly live.
 Glass, with a broken leg and open wounds, had to crawl most of the way to Fort Kiowa to reach safety.
 When crawling back, Hugh could only dwell on revenge to the men who abandoned him.